 - NSF Consolidated Research Security Training Module (approx. 1 hour) available on the NSF SECURE Center site

-NSF requires a separate, up-to-date Current and Pending (Other) Support disclosure prepared in SciENcv for designated Senior/Key Personnel on the proposed project:
+NSF requires a separate, up-to-date Current and Pending (Other) Support disclosure prepared in SciENcv for all designated Senior/Key Personnel on the proposed project.
+The disclosure must been provided:

 - As part of the application,